How the Inflation Reduction Act helps you and your community go solar

 - + 10% if at a brownfield site or in a community directly impacted by fossil fuels

-- Tax credits for home electric heat pumps and certain home electrical upgrades.
-These will be available starting in 2023 (see here for details).
+- Tax credits for home electric heat pumps and certain home electrical upgrades (more details).

 - Nearly $8.8 billion for State Energy Offices and Indian Tribes to establish rebates for home efficiency and electrification upgrades.

 - Tax credits of up to $7,500 for new and up to $4,000 for used electric vehicles.
-These credits will be available in 2023.
 The value of the credit depends on:

 - Personal income